gvwilson/sensibleadventures/wrestler/wrestler.md

 The trader does not sound angry.
 "I miss proper haggling."

-Luft pulls his own hood back and seats himself across the table from her.
+Luft pulls his own hood back.
 "I take it you don't like our round-faced friends?"

-The trader notes the man's crumpled nose, the beaded braids in his red beard, and the sword belted around the poorly-stitched parka that is two sizes too large for his small frame.
+The trader takes in his crumpled nose, the beaded braids in his red beard, and the sword belted around the poorly-stitched parka that is two sizes too large for his small frame.